Protecting the Environment through Responsible Recycling Practices

 This means that all EPRA recyclers are prohibited from exporting electronics or substances of concern to non-OECD (Organization for Economic Cooperation and Development) nations, and the use of prison labour for processing equipment is not permitted.
 In addition, EPRA requires enhanced worker health and safety provisions and downstream accountability.

-Consumers and businesses in British Columbia, Saskatchewan, Manitoba, Quebec, Ontario, Nova Scotia, Prince Edward Island, and Newfoundland & Labrador can drop off their end-of-life electronics FREE OF CHARGE for responsible recycling at an EPRA-authorized drop-off location.
+Consumers and businesses in British Columbia, Saskatchewan, Manitoba, Quebec, Ontario, New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland & Labrador can drop off their end-of-life electronics FREE OF CHARGE for responsible recycling at an EPRA-authorized drop-off location.
 Find a Drop-off location near you.

 For more information on the Electronics Recycling Standard and to view a list of verified recyclers, visit www.rqp.ca.